-Christopher J. Bender is a systems security and integration professional with 30 years of experience in the public and private sector.
+Christopher Bender is a systems security and integration professional with over 30 years of experience in the public and private sector.
 Mr. Bender has worked with national and international clients in the financial services, healthcare, energy, defense, aerospace, and transportation sectors accomplish change and taking on new initiatives securely and effectively.

 Mr. Bender has developed approaches and methods for working with diverse programs and systems that leverage risk management and business value processes to execute and deliver results that cross technical, legal, and operational domains.
 Mr. Bender has led initiatives that have transformed organizations such as introducing systemic risk management to oversight and governance programs; implementing enterprise level security programs that span disparate systems and operating units while influencing the corporate culture for security; and transforming decades old development and infrastructure groups at banks to embrace DevOps and Continuous Integration/ Continuous Deployment (CI/CD).

 Mr. Bender is currently the President of the Northcross Group (NCG).
 NCG provides professional consulting and program services for mergers and acquisitions, program development, platform migrations, system conversions, and incident response.